 Packing for a German or Munich Christmas market holiday can be tough, especially if you’re not used to colder weather climates.
 German Christmas markets, especially the ones in Munich, are often cold and snowy and at many markets, you’ll be battling rain.
 You should also expect to be walking outside for long periods of time, so good walking shoes and thermal layers are essential to surviving the markets.
 As someone who grew up in a cold climate, Alaska, and currently lives in Munich, this is the best packing list for winter essentials you’ll need at Germany’s Christmas markets.

 - 1 Winter Clothing Essentials for German Christmas Markets

 - 2 Outdoor & Activewear to Pack for German Christmas Markets & Winter

-- 3 Intimates, Shoes, and Misc Things to Pack for Winter in Germany
+- 3 Intimates, Shoes, and Accessories Pack for Winter in Munich

 - 4 Misc.
 Essentials to Pack to German Christmas Markets in Winter